h4m24-a/h4m24-a/README.md

 <h1  align="left"> Hi, I'm Hamza 👋</h2>

-<p  align="left">Graduate looking for Software Engineering opportunities.
+<p  align="left">Graduate looking for Software Developer opportunities.
 Recent development experiences include working on
 The Odin Project and Full Stack Open have provided me with the required skills to work in a commercial environment.
 Keen to share with you what I have learnt and explore new ways of working.
 </p>